 And on that note, how many of these myths did you already know?
 I won't fault you at all if you didn't know any of them; blame TV and social media instead for perpetuating most of these myths.

-In the mean time, banish any image you have of a Singaporean doctor with a six pack, cute dog and Ferrari, unless, of course, Dr Mike decides to move to Singapore in the near future.
+In the mean time, banish any image you have of a finding a Singaporean doctor with a six pack, cute dog and Ferrari, unless, of course, Dr Mike decides to move to Singapore in the near future.

 But hey, if you simply want to find a good doctor that other doctors trust to help with your medical issues, you can head to this link here.